 · During the trek, the accommodation is in lodges on a shared room basis (2 people).
 In exceptional circumstances, a tent can be used as accommodation.

 · At Everest Base Camp (if staying 1 night in base camp), the accommodation is in single tents.
-On Island Peak it is twin shared tents.
+On Lobuje Peak, it is twin shared tents.

-· Twin-shared rooms or tents are always same gender unless requested otherwise.
+· Twin-shared rooms or tents are always the same genders unless requested otherwise.

 Note: When the group of members is lodged in tents at Base Camp, the cost of any night that a member would decide to spend in a lodge (as well as the corresponding meals), even for health reason, should be paid directly by the member to the lodge.

 The company covers the costs of breakfast, lunch, and dinner outside Kathmandu on the following basis:

 · The member will choose meals provided in the lodges on the menu.
 Tea is free of charge for the member.
 However, any other drinks (including water bottle), snacks or food outside breakfast, lunch and dinner is payable directly by the member to the lodge.

 · Meals provided in Base Camp will be prepared by our team of cooks and offers a variety of food.

 · In Island Peak high camp, meals will be based on dehydrated food that the member selects at Base Camp.
 The member might have to prepare his meal himself.
 In this case, all the necessary equipment (stove, fuel or gas, pan) will be provided by the company and climbing Sherpas will be in attendance to support the member.